chinmayakain/dotfiles/README.md

 # Dotfiles

-Welcome to my personal dotfiles repository.
+This is my personal dotfiles repository.
 This repository contains my Nix, Nix-Darwin, and various other configurations for macOS, including shell, tmux, wezterm, and more.
 The configurations are managed using Home Manager and Nix-Darwin, providing a declarative and reproducible environment.

 ---